As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rare Crystals Found in Geode

 There are a lot of other crystals and minerals you can find in a geode.
-They can be not-so-appealing perfectly-formed sparkling crystals discussed above and can be observed in form of layers, crusts, and grape-like botryoidal crystals.
+They can be not-so-appealing perfectly-formed sparkling crystals discussed above and can be observed as layers, crusts, and grape-like botryoidal crystals.

-But it’s not the reason to skip this paragraph, because these rare crystals are highly praised by professional mineral collectors and can reach thousands of dollars for geode.
+But that’s not the reason to skip this paragraph because professional mineral collectors highly praise these rare crystals, which can reach thousands of dollars for geode.

 Rare crystals found in geodes are hematite, magnetite, pyrite, chalcopyrite, millerite, baryte, rhodochrosite, jasper, agate, and chalcedony, aragonite.